-Azeem Ibrahim and I are dismayed by the persecution and victimisation of the Rohingya Muslims of Rakhine State, known to the British as "The Arakan".
+Azeem Ibrahim and I are appalled at the persecution and victimisation of the Rohingya Muslims of Rakhine State, known to the British as "The Arakan".
 However, we differ fundamentally about the historical origins of the Rohingya people.
-My own views may be found in Chapter 8 of "Citizenship in Myanmar" edited by Ashley South and Marie Lall, available now for pre-order from Amazon.
+My own views may be read in Chapter 8 of "Citizenship in Myanmar" edited by Ashley South and Marie Lall, available now for pre-order from Amazon.

-While Azeem Ibrahim acknowledges that there was migration from India to Burma during British rule, he nonetheless concludes that: "None of this significantly involved the Rohingya who mostly carried on working as farmers and fishermen.....".
-My own assessment, quoting from British censuses, official reports and gazetteers, highlights the extent of migration from Bengal into Rakhine State between 1875 and 1930.
-I note that: "In the 1931 Census Chittagonian migrants from Bengal ('Indians') outnumbered indigenous Muslims in Arakan ('Indo-Burmans') by at least four to one."
-Taking into account illegal migration from Bengal into Arakan after Burmese independence between 1948 and 1978, I have concluded that probably less than 15% of the present population of Rakhine State could trace their ancestry back to before British rule which started in 1824.
+While Azeem Ibrahim acknowledges that there was migration from India to Burma during British rule, he concludes that: "None of this significantly involved the Rohingya who mostly carried on working as farmers and fishermen.....".
+My own presentation, quoting from British censuses, official reports and gazetteers, highlights the extent of migration into Rakhine State between 1875 and 1930.
+I conclude: "In the 1931 Census Chittagonian migrants from Bengal ('Indians') outnumbered indigenous Muslims in Arakan ('Indo-Burmans') by at least four to one."
+Taking into account illegal migration from Bengal into Arakan after Burmese independence in 1948, in my current assessment probably less than 15% of the present population of Rakhine State can trace their ancestry back to before British rule which started in 1824.
+The gulf between Azeem Ibrahim and myself on this basic issue is thus immense and, I fear, unbridgeable.